tocos-org/hiring-tasks/platform-engineer/README.md

     - Using any of the mentioned languages (TypeScript, Java, Rust, Python), create a basic REST API that returns a fixed value for Tocos.
 For simplicity, the service can return a static JSON response with the current value of Tocos per user.

 2. **Infrastructure Setup:**
     - Use Terraform to set up a simulated AWS infrastructure to host this service using LocalStack.
 This should include a mock of an EC2 instance or a Fargate task (whichever you're more comfortable with) and necessary networking components (like VPC, subnets, etc.).
+A serverless solution is preferred but not required.

 3. **Containerization:**
     - Containerize the micro-service using Docker.
 The Dockerfile should be optimized for a small image size and should follow best practices.

 4. **CI/CD Setup:**
-    - Set up a basic CI/CD pipeline using Github Actions.
+    - Set up a basic CI/CD pipeline using Github Actions (preferred) or another tool you are comfortable with.
 The pipeline should:
         - Build the micro-service.
         - Create a Docker image.
         - Push the Docker image to a container registry (e.g., Docker Hub).